Quotation marks and adjacent punctuation

 I learned this, at least, by my experiment: that if one advances confidently in the direction of his dreams, and endeavors to live the life which he has imagined, he will meet with a success unexpected in common hours.
 He will put some things behind, will pass an invisible boundary; new, universal, and more liberal laws will begin to establish themselves around and within him; or the old laws be expanded, and interpreted in his favor in a more liberal sense, and he will live with the license of a higher order of beings.

 How do you determine if your quotation is short (allowing it to be incorporated into the main text) or long (requiring a block quotation)?
 It depends.
-For academic writing, the Modern Language Association (MLA) requires block quotations whenever the quoted material exceeds four lines, while the American Psychological Association (APA) requires block quotations for anything exceeding forty words.
-If you are not subject to a specific rule, establish your own (fifty words is reasonable) and use it consistently throughout your document.
+For academic writing, the MLA Handbook requires block quotations whenever the quoted material exceeds four lines, while the American Psychological Association (APA) requires block quotations for anything exceeding forty words.
+The Chicago Manual of Style suggests 100 words or more as a general rule, but offers many factors other than length to be considered.

 The comma is the mark most frequently used to introduce quoted material.